-One of the Big/Bold Strategies adopted by the Commission in October 2007 is to "reshape residential and small commercial HVAC to ensure optimal equipment performance."
-This initiative targets a 50 percent improvement in efficiency in the HVAC sector by 2020, and a 75 % improvement by 2030.
+One of the BBEES adopted by the Commission in October 2007 is to "reshape residential and small commercial HVAC to ensure optimal equipment performance."
+52 This initiative targets a 50 percent improvement in efficiency in the HVAC sector by 2020, and a 75 percent improvement by 2030.